Setting Up a Team Project

 To export the project for distribution to all team member, select Project > Export > Project.
 See also Project Transfer.

-The project bundle file has the file extension .atlproj and can be read by both ATLAS.ti Windows and Mac.
+The project bundle file shows the ATLAS.ti icon, has the file extension .atlproj and can be read by both ATLAS.ti Windows and Mac.

 Project bundle files can be shared via a cloud services like Dropbox, OneDrive, GoogleDrive, etc. Another option is to upload the project bundle file to a server of your choice and send a link to all team members so that they can download the file.